 All field work is conducted by teams of two or more.
-All procedures listed in the Lummi Water Resources Division Health and Safety Plan (LWRD 2015a) are followed while conducting laboratory and field work outlined in this QAPP.
+All procedures listed in the Lummi Water Resources Division Health and Safety Plan (LWRD 2015) are followed while conducting laboratory and field work outlined in this QAPP.
 Safety is not addressed in detail in this document, however no water quality measurement is worth risking injury or death.
 To ensure that hazards are identified and addressed, field personnel must maintain a general awareness of hazards and possess the ability to respond appropriately.
 Field personnel must be aware of the environment, use common sense and training, and not exceed their abilities or limits.
-Field personnel always wear life jackets (when performing boat-based sampling), carry a cell phone and car charger, and sign out on a message board at the LNR office.
-The sign-out indicates the time of departure, the time of the scheduled return, and the general location of the field work.
+Field personnel always wear life jackets (when performing boat-based sampling), carry a cell phone and car charger, and inform their supervisor of the planned field work, including the time of departure, the time of the scheduled return, and the general location of the field work.
 A float plan is required when using the boat for sample collection.